-I’ll be the first to admit that I like a regular stream of cash flowing into my wallet.
-Dividends are particularly nice, because I don’t have to do much other than sit patiently in order for them to show up in my account.
-One way that’s almost guaranteed to offer that benefit is through investing in monthly dividend REITs.
+As Cabot’s resident dividend expert, it should be no surprise that I like a regular stream of cash flowing into my wallet.
+Dividends are particularly nice because I don’t have to do much other than sit patiently for them to show up in my account.
+And monthly dividend REITs are even better because they’re much more like a regular paycheck than other dividend investments.

-Granted, investments that offer monthly dividends are a bit more rare than those that supply quarterly or yearly dividends, but they are out there.
+Granted, investments that offer monthly dividends are a bit rarer than those that pay quarterly or yearly dividends, but they are out there.
 And REITs, or Real Estate Investment Trusts, are generally some of the more stable investment offerings around.
-The two of them together are like chocolate and peanut butter, or eggs and bacon, or, well, you get the idea.
-They just work well together.

 Let’s start with dividends.
 They’re really the secret behind some of the most lucrative investments.